aki-khun/aki-khun/README.md

 - 👋 Hi, I’m Aki
-- 👀 I’m interested in getting better in my field
-- 🌱 I know a bit of Python & Web Development (HTML, CSS, JavaScript)
-- 📚 I'm currently learning Java
-- 📫 How to reach me ----@gmail.com
 - 😄 Pronouns: he / him
+- 📚 I know a some Java, Python & Web Development (HTML, CSS, JavaScript, PHP)
+- 📫 How to reach me khunakikhun@gmail.com
-- ✈️ Fun fact: I'm prob gonna move into Spain soon
+- ✈️ Fun fact: I'll prob move to somewhere soon

 <!---
 aki-khun/aki-khun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.